Find out all the equipment you need to start a mobile coffee truck

 This can sometimes be an afterthought but now the right equipment to make espresso on the go you need to find good quality coffee beans.

-Here are a few things to look for when choosing to right type of beans for your mobile coffee truck:
+Here are a few things to look for when choosing the right type of beans for your mobile coffee truck:

-Arabica beans – This seems to be the most popular type of beans and coffee experts tend to recommend it.
+Arabica beans – This seems to be the most popular type of bean and coffee experts tend to recommend it.

 Fairtrade – Coffee that is certified as having been produced to fair trade standards by fair trade organizations with the goal of achieving greater equity in international trade.

 Next up on your mobile coffee truck equipment list is fridges and freezers.
 You are probably going to be serving drinks like lattes and cappuccinos which means you need to keep the milk chilled before making these drinks.